geodeepak/Seismolive/Installation-on-Mac-with-OSX-Application.md

 ***
 ***
 **The App will not receive any future updates and it does not contain the latest ObsPy version.
 We will leave it up for a while because some people might still want it.
-It is simply too much work to keep it up to date!**
+It is simply too much work to keep it up to date!
+Please use another method to install ObsPy.**
 ***
 ***